cri-o/cri-o/contrib/cni/README.md

 To use these configurations, place them in `/etc/cni/net.d` (or the directory specified by `crio.network.network_dir` in your `crio.conf`).

+CRI-O will only choose networks that have the name specified in `crio.network.default_network` in crio.conf.
+The default value for this is `crio`.

 In addition, you need to install the [CNI plugins][cni] necessary into `/opt/cni/bin` (or the directories specified by `crio.network.plugin_dir`).
 The two plugins necessary for the example CNI configurations are `loopback` and